tem11010/batson_bayes/prototype/model_text.md

 ================

-Like Kadane (2018) and Barrett (2007), we model the probability that the struck person belonged (or not) to the cognitive class as a function of (1) the number of cognizable class members (e.g., racial minorities, women) and non-class members (e.g., White people, men) in the set of people who could have been struck; and (2) an unobserved variable
+Like Kadane (2018) and Barrett (2007), we model the probability that the struck person belonged (or not) to the cognizable class as a function of (1) the number of cognizable class members (e.g., racial minorities, women) and non-class members (e.g., White people, men) in the set of people who could have been struck; and (2) an unobserved variable
-![b](https://latex.codecogs.com/png.latex?b "b") that indicates how much weight the striking party placed on the struck juror’s membership in the cognitive class (e.g., whether that juror was racial minority or White;
+![b](https://latex.codecogs.com/png.latex?b "b") that indicates how much weight the striking party placed on the struck juror’s membership in the cognizable class (e.g., whether that juror was racial minority or White;
 women or man).

 For any given jury selection ![i](https://latex.codecogs.com/png.latex?i